 Limited to 20 students.
-Omitted 2015-16.
-Professor Staller.2014-15: Offered in Fall 2014
+Fall semester.
+Professor Staller.2016-17: Offered in Fall 2016

 [RC] (Offered as SPAN 317, EUST 317, and SWAG 317.)
 This course will examine the diverse and often contradictory representations of women in sixteenth- and seventeenth-century Spain as seen through the eyes of both male and female writers.
 This approach will allow us to inquire into how women represented themselves versus how they were understood by men.
 In our analysis of this topic, we will also take into consideration some scientific, legal, and moral discourses that attempted to define the nature and value of women in early modern Spain.
 Works by authors such as Cervantes, María de Zayas, Calderón de la Barca, and Catalina de Erauso, among others, will offer us fascinating examples and different approaches to the subject.
 Conducted in Spanish.

 Requisite: SPAN 199, 211 or 212, or consent of the instructor.
 Limited to 15 students.
 Spring semester.
 Professor Infante.2016-17: Not offered

 This seminar explores the role of science in the understanding and making of human sexuality.
 The notion of “sexuality”--its emergence and its recent history--has an intimate relation to biology, medicine and psychology.
 In this course we explore the historical emergence of the scientific model of sexuality and the challenges to this model posed from other worldviews and social forces, mainly religion, social sciences, and political movements.
 We examine how sex has intersected with race and nationality in the medical model (for instance, in the notion of degeneration), and we look closely at the conceptualization of feminine and masculine sexual difference.
 We briefly address studies of animal models for human sexuality, and we examine in more depth case histories of “perversion,” venereal disease, orgasm and sex hormones.
 We also compare contemporary biological explanations of sexuality with the nineteenth-century ones, for instance, the notion of the “gay gene” as compared to the hereditary model of “sexual inversion.”
 Course readings include historical and contemporary sexological and biological texts (Darwin, Freud, Kinsey, etc.), their critiques, and contemporary literature in science studies, including feminist and queer studies of science.
 This seminar requires active participation, reading an array of diverse and interdisciplinary texts and preparing research-based papers and presentations.

-(Offered as SWAG 329 and BLST 377 [US].)
+(Offered as SWAG 329, BLST 377 [US], and ENGL 368.)
 History has long valorized passive, obedient, and long-suffering black women alongside aggressive and outspoken black male leaders and activists.
-This course provides an alternative narrative to this misrepresentation, as we will explore how “bad” is defined by one’s race, gender, class, and sexuality as well as how black women have transgressed the boundaries of what is means to be “good” in US society.
+This course provides an alternative narrative to this misrepresentation, as we will explore how “bad” is defined by one’s race, gender, class, and sexuality as well as how black women have transgressed the boundaries of what it means to be “good” in US society.
 We will use an interdisciplinary perspective to examine why black women have used covert and explicit maneuvers to challenge the stereotypical “respectable” or “good” black woman and the various risks and rewards they incur for their “deviance.”
-In addition to analyzing black women’s literature, we will study black women’s political activism, sex work, and rising incarceration as well as black women’s nonconformity in art, poetry, music, dance, and film.
 Students should be aware that part of this course is “immersive” and consequently, students will participate in a master class that will explore how dance operates as a way to defy race, class, and gender norms.

 Open to first-year students with consent of the instructor.
 Priority given to students who attend the first day of class.
 Writing Attentive.
-Limited to 20 students.
+Limited to 18 students.
 Expectations include a master dance class, three writing projects, a group presentation, and various in-class assignments.
-Fall semester.
-Professor Henderson.2014-15: Offered in Fall 2014
+Spring semester.
+Professor Henderson.2016-17: Not offered

 (Offered as BLST 236 [US] and SWAG 330) From the modern era to the contemporary moment, the intersection of race, gender, and class has been especially salient for people of African descent—for men as well as for women.
 How might the category of sexuality act as an additional optic through which to view and reframe contemporary and historical debates concerning the construction of black identity?
 In what ways have traditional understandings of masculinity and femininity contributed to an understanding of African American life and culture as invariably heterosexual?
 How have black lesbian, gay, and transgendered persons effected political change through their theoretical articulations of identity, difference, and power?
 In this interdisciplinary course, we will address these questions through an examination of the complex roles gender and sexuality play in the lives of people of African descent.
 Remaining attentive to the ways black people have claimed social and sexual agency in spite of systemic modes of inequality, we will engage with critical race theory, black feminist thought, queer-of-color critique, literature, art, film, “new media” and erotica, as well as scholarship from anthropology, sociology, and history.

 Limited to 25 students.
 Omitted 2016-17.
 Professor Polk.2016-17: Not offered

 (Offered as ANTH 225 and SWAG 335.)
 This seminar provides an analysis of male-female relationships from a cross-cultural perspective, focusing upon the ways in which cultural factors modify and exaggerate the biological differences between men and women.
 Consideration will be given to the positions of men and women in the evolution of society, and in different contemporary social, political, and economic systems, including those of the industrialized nations.

 Limited to 20 students.
 Spring semester.
-Professor Gewertz.2014-15: Not offered
+Professor Gewertz.2016-17: Not offered

 (Offered as ENGL 339 and SWAG 339.) [before 1800] “A woman must have money and a room of her own if she is to write fiction,” Virginia Woolf famously said in 1929.
 What did the landscape of women’s writing look like before women were allowed such liberties, and what effects did their social conditions have on their writing?
 This course focuses on the work of early female writers, from the medieval to the Romantic period–many of whom are still overlooked today.